ioannad/jeffrey/README.md

 This project is inspired by and based on the **Consequences of the Axiom of Choice Project**, the encyclopedia of set theory without the axiom of choice, by *Prof. Paul Howard and Prof. Jean E. Rubin*.
 I thank Paul Howard for providing me with the original implication matrix (book1), a tex document with the form statements in LaTeX form, and permision to use these files, which can be found in the folder "Howard-Rubin-data".

-A quick overview is given below.
-A paper with a full description and explanation of the code will appear after I upload the diagram drawing part of this program.
-A big *thank you* to my teammate Max Rottenkolber over at [interstellar ventures](http://inters.co).
+An overview of the program is given below.
+A paper with a full description and explanation of the code will appear.
+Until then, you can find posts about this in my ["Boole's ring"](https://boolesrings.org/ioanna/).
+A big **thank you** to my teammate Max Rottenkolber over at [interstellar ventures](http://inters.co) for showing me the light (Common Lisp), and for hosting this app:

+## The Website, aka the CGraph app

+The easiest way to use this program is to use its online app here: [cgraph.inters.co](http://cgraph.inters.co).
+Just enter the HR. numbers of the axioms you want to draw, possibly change the options and hit "Request diagram".

+If you want very large diagrams (more than 70 or 80 forms), or if you prefer to work in a CL REPL, do use the program as described below.

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND WHATSOEVER.**